philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-09/exercise-09.md

 Then inorder to convert the netmask address from binary to decimal apply the following formular

 > Note: In the binary system there are only `1s` and `0s`.
 Depending on their position in the octet, they get different values.
 Each position is a power of 2.
-To get the decimal number you have to sum up those number.
+To get the decimal number you have to sum up those numbers.

 | First Octet  | Second Octet | Third Octet | Fourth Octet | Fifth Octet | Sixth Octet | Seventh Octet | Eight Octet |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |